Adarsh-Model-Trains/IrSensor-Railroad-Corssing-Lib/README.md

 IrSensor-Railroad-Corssing-Lib is for supporing multiple Ir-Sensor bases railway crossing together in chain with less complexcity of the programming

-max we can connect any number of block till the arduino has input pins 2 pins per block this api support a simple interface where we can controll 1-N blocks for their occupancy and unoccupancy
+max we can connect any number of crossing till the arduino has input pins 2 pins per crossing this api support a simple interface where we can controll 1-N crossing for their occupancy and unoccupancy

-NOTE: block number will start from 1 to the nax number configured
+NOTE: crossing number will start from 1 to the nax number configured

 ```